Skip to Content

 Cook beef neck bones

-Neck bones are best cooked via a traditional braising approach.
+Neck bones are best cooked via traditional braising approach.
 Check-out my beef neck bones recipe pictured below for more detailed instructions.
 Slow and low cooking is perfect for breaking down an otherwise tough cut of meat.

 A wine-based braising liquid along with caramelized vegetables like onions, celery, and carrots help provide an unmatched depth of flavor.
 And even better, the results leave behind a killer gravy that is mucho sop worthy; just be sure to have some good crusty bread on hand for steady soppin!